brown-ccv/VR-HolographicMicroscope/README.md

-# Hologram-YURT
+# VR-HolographicMicroscope
-An viewer for holographic microscope data for VR environments using MinVR.
+Viewer to visualize processed data from a holographic microscope